Expat Groups and Clubs Archives

-Want to expand your social circle when you move to your new home?
+Want to expand your social circle when you move to Italy?
 Make new friends and connections with our directory of expat groups, clubs, and networks:

 Vlamingen in de Wereld (VIW – standing for Flemish in the World) is a networking organization for Flemish people living abroad.
 So, wherever you end up in the world, with VIW you’ll be able to connect with like-minded individuals from home.